 Result: this would make the E30 seat too high.
 The E30 seat will always sit higher than the E21 because of the tall seat sliders – there is a 1.5″ gap between the seat base and the seat rail (the E21 has no gap).
 I have to keep that in mind with any work I do.

-Plan B: bolt the E21 sliders to the E30 seat base.
-The E21 slider rails are simply bolted to the metal seat base with small machine screws.
-The E30 seat base (frame) is similar and there are existing holes to use.
+Option 2: bolt the E21 sliders to the E30 seat frame.
+The E21 slider rails are simply bolted to the E21 metal frame with small screws.
+The E30 seat frame is similar and there are existing holes to use.

-The E30 rails use a combination of large bolts and sheetmetal pins to secure the base to the sliders.
+The E30 rails use a combination of large bolts and sheetmetal pins to secure the frame to the sliders.
 The backrest and seat rake adjustments are part of the attachment to the sliders.

 Result: the E21 sliders interfere with the rail for the backrest or the lever for the rake adjustment.